mattermost/mattermost/server/cmd/mmctl/docs/mmctl_post_delete.rst

 ::

+    # Mark Post as deleted
+    $ mmctl post delete udjmt396tjghi8wnsk3a1qs1sw

+    # Permanently delete a post and it's file contents from the database and filestore
+    $ mmctl post delete udjmt396tjghi8wnsk3a1qs1sw --permanent true

+    # Permanently delete multiple posts and their file contents from the database and filestore
-    post delete postId1
+    $ mmctl post delete udjmt396tjghi8wnsk3a1qs1sw 7jgcjt7tyjyyu83qz81wo84w6o --permanent true

 Options
 ~~~~~~~

 ::

       --confirm     Confirm you really want to delete the post and a DB backup has been performed
   -h, --help        help for delete
+      --permanent   Permanently delete the post and its contents from the database

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~